epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     </p>

     <ul>
-        <li><strong>The Great Passing of the Torch (2012):</strong> In 2010, Music (red curve 🎵) reigned supreme, commanding over 30% of the platform's total influence.
-By 2012, the graph shows a historic crossover: the beginning of the <strong>Gaming Era</strong> (green curve 🎮).
+        <li><strong>The Great Passing of the Torch (2012):</strong> In 2010, Music (red curve 🔴) reigned supreme, commanding over 30% of the platform's total influence.
+By 2012, the graph shows a historic crossover: the beginning of the <strong>Gaming Era</strong> (green curve 🟢).
 Let's Play creators shifted from peripheral niches to becoming the platform's new centers of gravity.</li>
         <li><strong>The Decline of Music:</strong> Once a central pillar, Music saw its structural influence steadily collapse as discovery migrated to dedicated streaming services.
 This trend shows YouTube evolving from a "video radio" into a home for community-driven creator content.</li>
         <li><strong>The Quiet Ascent:</strong> While Gaming and Music fought for the top spot, other galaxies grew steadily.
-Categories like <strong>Entertainment</strong> (blue curve 🎭) and <strong>People & Blogs</strong> (purple curve 👥) saw consistent growth, proving that the YouNiverse has diversified far beyond simple passive entertainment.</li>
+Categories like <strong>Entertainment</strong> (blue curve 🔵) and <strong>People & Blogs</strong> (purple curve 🟣) saw consistent growth, proving that the YouNiverse has diversified far beyond simple passive entertainment.</li>
     </ul>

-    <iframe src="./pagerank.html" width="100%" height="500px" style="border:none; display:block; margin:20px auto; background:#000000;" scrolling="no" frameborder="0"></iframe>
-<h3>The Emergence of New Powers: The Jio Effect</h3>
+    <iframe src="./pagerank.html" width="100%" height="500px" style="border:none; display:block; margin:20px auto; background:#000000;" scrolling="no" frameborder="0"></iframe><h3>The Emergence of New Powers: The Jio Effect</h3>
     <p>
         While the Western core was busy transitioning into the Gaming Era, a seismic shift was happening on the periphery.
 Our temporal tracking reveals the emergence of massive regional superpowers that fundamentally changed the scale of the YouNiverse.
     </p>

     <p>
         The most prominent example is the <strong>"Jio Effect" of 2016</strong>.
-As seen in our fragmentation data, the entry of millions of Indian users led to a sudden spike in community detection.
+As seen in our fragmentation data, the entry of millions of Indian users led to a sudden spike in community detected.
 This era birthed the massive <strong>T-Series galaxy</strong>.
 As shown in the "Evolution of Top 5 Identities" chart, by 2016, T-Series shifted from a peripheral node to the third-largest community on the entire platform.
     </p>

     <iframe src="./top5_identities.html" width="100%" height="550px" style="border:none; display: block; margin: 20px auto; background:#000000;" scrolling="no" frameborder="0"></iframe>

     <p>
         <strong>Parallel Worlds:</strong> What makes this growth remarkable is its isolation.
 Despite becoming a global giant, the T-Series galaxy grew with almost zero audience overlap with Western giants like PewDiePie.
 This proved that the YouNiverse was no longer a single shared experience, but a <strong>multiverse of parallel worlds</strong>.
-By 2019, YouTube had become a collection of massive, independent islands — vibrant and rich, yet structurally invisible to one another.
+By 2019, YouTube had become a collection of massive, independent islands—vibrant and rich, yet structurally invisible to one another.
     </p>
 <h3>Visualizing the Drift: A Universe in Motion</h3>